 Clear Goals – Goals are negotiated at the beginning so that all parties can agree on what’s realistic and what’s not.
 Progress toward the goals is reviewed regularly so that everyone can be held accountable to stay on task.

 Active Intervention – The therapist teaches, confronts, models, challenges clients to practice different behavior both in and between sessions.
 The emphasis is on training each partner to practice the behavior and thoughts that will change emotions over time.
-Our most intensive intervention is a week long nautical retreat with marriage counseling by Dr. Bryce Kaye and his wife Helen.
-Read more about their Love Odyssey marriage counseling retreats.
+Our most intensive interventions are week long nautical marriage retreats with marriage counseling by Dr. Bryce Kaye and his wife Helen.
+These couples counseling retreats are totally private and involve only one couple at a time sailing to different port towns on the rivers and sounds of North Carolina.
+Read more about these Love Odyssey marriage counseling retreats.